numbofathma/costinmirica/README.md

 # Costin Mirica's portfolio
-#### A boilerplate project to start your own portfolio or CV.
-Simple and clean.
+#### This project aims to serve as a comprehensive boilerplate for launching your own portfolio or CV page.

 ## Tech stack
 - Next.js 14.0.4 https://nextjs.org/